dojo/compose/README.md

 fooBar.bar(); // logs "bar"
 ```

-The real benefit of mixin is for more complicated cases where a base, such as a class or an object, needs to be mixed in, but that class needs an initialization function or aspect to go along with it.
+The real beneif of using `mixin` is in those cases where simply modifying the type is not enough, and there is additional behavior that needs to be included via an initialization function or aspects.
-Mixin can also be passed multiple arguments(up to seven) and will mix them in in the order provided:
 ```typescript
 import * as compose from 'dojo/compose';